s2t2/sbsim/README.md

 The formatter will automatically update files inplace.

 Formatting will happen automatically as a pre-commit hook.
+To enable the pre-commit hooks, you must perform a one-time setup by running `pre-commit install`.
+This will add ".git/hooks/pre-commit".

 Additionally, we have added a VS Code workspace configuration file to perform the formatting on file save.

 However if you would like to run manually: